ashishkjay/Recipes/Chipotle/chipotle_meal_recipe.md

 # Chipotle Meal

-#### This is an EZPZ DIY Chipotle recipe after many iterations of getting it right while making it simple as possible. extra ingredients will be marked with asterisks
+#### This is an EZPZ DIY Chipotle recipe after many iterations of getting it as close to the real deal as possible.
+I was able to procure ingredients for this due to chipotle being very "open" about their ingredients. \*\* The rice steps is copy pasted based on a highly rated recipe.

-## Optional ingredients to procure is sour cream/cheese/corn if you fancy them
+### Optional ingredients to procure is sour cream/cheese/corn if you fancy them

 # Pre cooking prep